bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js212">212.
 Reverse Bits of 16-Bit Unsigned Short Integer</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program reverses the bits of a given 16-bit unsigned short integer.
-It converts the integer to its binary representation, reverses the bits, and converts it back to an integer.
+<p>This program reverses the bits of a given 16-bit unsigned short integer.
+It converts
+the integer to its binary representation, reverses the bits, and converts it back to an integer.</p>
 <pre>
 function reverseBitsl6BitUnsignedShort(integer) {
 const binaryRepresentation = integer.toString(2).padStart(16, '0');